rss logo

 hlKy6azGCB0uVbCdkW8Htx23k57iWzOFJRLAYHTx5wU=

-• Configure profile (Note: keep your own private key generated by the WireGuard Windows Application.):
+• Configure the profile (Note: keep the private key generated by the WireGuard application on Windows.)

 WireGuard Windows interface showing manual configuration of a new tunnel including private key, peer public key, and endpoint